 Question 6: Number one reoccurring problem?

-Reoccurring problems: no hand washing between tasks, no sanitizer in cloth water, food left on counter to “cool” happens all the time.
-People do not understand that the sooner it goes in the fridge the sooner it will cool down, decreasing risk of bacteria growth.
+Reoccurring problems: no handwashing between tasks, no sanitizer in cloth water, food left on the counter to “cool” happens all the time.
+People do not understand that the sooner it goes in the fridge the sooner it will cool down, decreasing the risk of bacteria growth.

 Question 7: What’s the most important thing in your opinion when it comes to restaurant cleanliness and safety?